prashant-cn/weather-app/README.md

 # weather-app

-A basic app to get Weather of your current location or any specific location enetered, using Dark Sky and Map Box REST API.
-This project is helpful for Backend Developers who wants to learn about working with REST API's on some major topics like Geo-Location, Reverse Geo-Location and working with Weather Forecast.
-And for Frontend Developers, all sorts of DOM manipulation using JavaScript on client side.
+A basic app to get Weather of your current location or any specific location entered, using Dark Sky and Map Box REST API.
+This project is helpful for Backend Developers who wants to learn about working with REST API's on some major topics like Geo-Location, Reverse Geo-Location, and working with Weather Forecasting.
+And for Frontend Developers, all sorts of DOM manipulation using JavaScript on client-side.

 <b>Some of the Major technologies used:</b>
 1. <a href="https://nodejs.org/" target="_blank">NodeJS</a>